Public Works Department

 along your frontage within 12 hours of the end of a

-and open for passage.
-Blowing or shoveling of snow into the
+cleared and open for passage.
+Blowing or shoveling of snow

-street is a violation of municipal ordinances and can cause
+into the street is a violation of municipal ordinances and

-accidents.
-Property owners assume a serious liability for such
+can cause accidents.
+Property owners assume a serious

 In order to assist the public works department during